 Skip to content

-Understanding Mpox: Challenges, Solutions and Amref’s Response
+Understanding the Mpox Virus in Africa: Challenges, Solutions and Amref’s Response

-Understanding Mpox: Challenges, Solutions and Amref’s Response
+Understanding the Mpox Virus in Africa: Challenges, Solutions and Amref’s Response

 Mpox was first discovered in 1958 in a Belgian lab investigating zoonotic diseases, and the first case in humans was diagnosed over 40 years ago in the Democratic Republic of Congo (DRC).